 The ConnectMichigan Alliance, a joint venture of the Michigan Community Service Commission and the Michigan Nonprofit Association, was formed to promote and fund volunteerism and service projects across the state.
 Over time, leaders of CMA and MNA realized that they had overlapping missions and some role confusion.
 The leadership of CMA and MNA worked through a merger that brought the two organizations together as one entity, retaining the missions of both.

-Video: Watch leaders discuss the history and development of the ConnectMichigan Alliance.
+Video: Leaders discuss the history and development of the ConnectMichigan Alliance.

-Historical Document: Read the case for support of the ConnectMichigan Alliance from the Michigan Nonprofit Association.
+Historical Document: Case for support of the ConnectMichigan Alliance from the Michigan Nonprofit Association.

 When the ConnectMichigan Alliance was being organized, Volunteer Centers of Michigan and Campus Compact already had substantial footprints in the state.
 Through a process of listening and conversation, the board composition of CMA was developed in a way that made it comfortable for VCM and Campus Compact to come under the organizational umbrella of CMA, while still keeping their distinctive focus and board leadership.
 This was a win/win because while both VCM and Campus Compact were tremendously important support organizations for volunteerism, neither had found a way to become financially self-sustaining.
 CMA, with its $20 million endowment, was able to provide financial stability for VCM and Campus compact, thus assuring their continued viability and first-rate service to volunteers.